yexiaoqingruc/carat/README.md

 ```
 ## Install OpenMP-supported version from GitHub:

 Note that, starting with 4.0 R no longer support OpenMP because it is platform-dependent.
 It is not supported by the system compiler on macOS.
-Empirical studies however indicate that OpemMP makes our algorithms in the package more efficient.
+Empirical studies however indicate that OpenMP makes our algorithms in the package more efficient.
 Hence, we provide OpenMP-supported version on GitHub and it can be loaded via:

 ```{R, eval = FALSE}
 devtools::install_github('yexiaoqingruc/caratOMP/caratOMP')